How to Transfer PC Files to Mainstream Cloud with Ease?

 Though cloud storage is regarded as a safe place for data, you are also suggested to backup your files in cloud.
 If you store your important files on only one cloud storage, chances are that you may lose your data for any unexpected things.
 To save your effort and local storage space, you are recommended to do cloud to cloud backup with CBackup.

-Besides the desktop app that CBackup offers to backup your PC files, CBackup also provides users with a free web version that can help you backup files between cloud storage directly with flexible backup settings like Scheduled Backup and File Filter.
-It supports multiple cloud storage like OneDrive, Dropbox, OneDrive, FTP/SFTP.
-Now, add your cloud storage accounts on its platform to backup files from cloud to cloud easily and quickly.
+Besides, the desktop app can help you backup files between cloud storage directly with flexible backup settings like Scheduled Backup and File Filter.
+It supports multiple cloud storage like OneDrive, Dropbox, OneDrive, etc. Now, add your cloud storage accounts on its platform to backup files from cloud to cloud easily and quickly.

-1. Just go to the main page of CBackup, and sign in your account.
+1. Just go to CBackup desktop app, and sign in your account.

-2. Click “Add Cloud” under “My Storage” tab, select your clouds, and click “Add”.
+2. Click “Add Clouds” under “My Storage” tab, select your clouds, and click “Add”.
 Then grant authority to CBackup and allow CBackup to access your cloud files.

-✎Note: Under “Settings”, you can enjoy “File Filter”, set automatic backup with "Schedule", keep the backup versions with "Version Cleanup" and enable “Email Notification” to get email alert after the backup finished.
+✎Note: Under “Settings”, you can enjoy “File Filter”, set automatic backup with "Schedule", and enable “Email Notification” to get email alert after the backup finished.

 To transfer PC files to cloud, you can follow the simple steps above.
 And besides OneDrive, Google Drive, and Dropbox, there are many other brands of cloud storage and you can choose one according to your needs.
 If you are using the cloud storage supported by CBackup, don’t forget to backup your cloud files to another cloud with CBackup.